RebeccaPedler/abalone_colour_toolkit/validation/colour_calibration/colour_calibration_validation.md

 ## Findings

-The pipeline performed well overall, with the large majority of images (86.9%) achieving a good calibration and a further 12.5% achieving an acceptable calibration.
-Only 0.6% of calibrated images (n = 8) were classed as poor.
+The pipeline performed well overall, with the large majority of images (84.4%) achieving a good calibration and a further 3.3% achieving an acceptable calibration.
+12.3% of calibrated images (n = 165) were classed as poor.
 It is up to the discretion of the users of this pipeline as to whether to exclude images on the basis of dE.

 Mean R² was highest for a* and b* (0.976 and 0.972) and lowest for L* (0.935).